 Kunkka: Ah, Tidehunter, you cared enough to hate me.
 You can't buy that sort of love.

-Sonic the Hedgehog: Here we have Knuckles and Rouge, particularly in Sonic Adventure 2.
+- Sonic the Hedgehog: Knuckles and Rouge, particularly in Sonic Adventure 2.
 The two spend the better part of the game at each other's throats, mainly because they both want to restore the Master Emerald after it as broken earlier, albeit for different reasons, noble and selfish respectively.
 However, in their final confrontation when Rouge was in trouble, Knuckles saved her and the two gazed in each other's eyes while holding hands for a good few seconds before Rouge pulled away in disgust.
 Knuckles calls her out on her ungrateful attitude, but then Rouge teases that he just wanted to hold her hand.
 Rouge decides to just give up her pieces and leaves it at that, Knuckles apologizes if he hurt her in their previous fight and Rouge gives a small smile in his direction before departing.

-Sluggy Freelance: In the story "Girls' Night Out", a series of random events leads the main characters to get tangled with a minor, animal-obsessedDiabolical Mastermind called Tadius Greasenherr, and Zoë having to bluff him that she's a fellow criminal boss called Cacamille to save the others.
+- Sluggy Freelance: In the story "Girls' Night Out", a series of random events leads the main characters to get tangled with a minor, animal-obsessed Diabolical Mastermind called Tadius Greasenherr, and Zoë having to bluff him that she's a fellow criminal boss called Cacamille to save the others.
 As soon as she's away from his sight, though, she's forced to admit out loud that she finds him ridiculously cute.
-They ultimately part on hostile terms, but events years later force Zoë to adopt the "Kaka"note persona again to make a deal with Greasenherr; and even though they end up parting on hostile terms again, she's still affected by his cuteness again, and he's smitten by her coming across as a Chessmaster and Magnificent Bastard (and as controlling Bun-bun).
+They ultimately part on hostile terms, but events years later force Zoë to adopt the "Kaka"note persona again to make a deal with Greasenherr; and even though they end up parting on hostile terms again, she's still affected by his cuteness again, and he's smitten by her coming across as The Chessmaster and Magnificent Bastard (and as controlling Bun-bun).